rOpenGov/guidelines-docs/psData-guidelines/README.md

 ### Naming

-- Package names/object classes: modified camelCase where the first word is lower case and following words begin with a capital letter.
+- Package names: modified camelCase where the first word is lower case and following words begin with a capital letter.
 Words are not separated.
 For example: 'psData'.

+- Classes: all lowercase, no separators.
+For example" `psdata`.

 - Methods, function names, and arguments: all lowercase, with words separated by an underscore `_`.
 For example: 'get_data'.